ethereum/consensus-specs/sync/optimistic.md

 point MUST NOT be included in the canonical chain and the weights from those `INVALID` blocks MUST NOT be applied to any `VALID` or `SYNCING` ancestors.

+## Checkpoint Sync (Weak Subjectivity Sync)

+A consensus engine MAY assume that the `ExecutionPayload` of a block used for checkpoint sync is `VALID`.

 ### Helpers

 Let `head_block: BeaconBlock` be the result of calling of the fork choice